BotheorY/internet-monitor/README.md

 4. The executable will be located in the `dist` folder (`dist/internetm/internetm.exe` or `dist/internetm.exe`).

 **Note:** A pre-built executable is also provided in the `dist` folder of this repository.

+### 3. Using the Windows Installer

+For the easiest installation experience, a Windows installer (`InternetMonitorSetup.exe`) is available in the `dist` folder of this repository.

+**Steps:**
+1. Download the installer file.
+2. Double-click the installer to start the installation process.
+3. Follow the on-screen instructions:
+    *   Select your preferred language for the installer
+    *   Choose the installation location (default is Program Files)
+    *   Decide whether to create a desktop shortcut
+4. After installation, you can launch Internet Monitor from:
+    *   The desktop shortcut (if you chose to create one)
+    *   The Start Menu under "Internet Monitor"

+**Note:** The installer properly packages all required files, including the localization files for multi-language support.

 ## Dependencies